mhamri/kuku-kube-prank/README.md

 **Keyboard**

 : There are plenty of keybind that you can use. just note that all key bind is lower case.

+> - **w**

+>       same as right click. it will play the game one time

 > - **a**

 >	by clicking **'a'** button on your keyboard you will set a interval to solve the puzzle. it will automatically start to play with the interval that you set in **intrVal** variable.
 The play interval will be fixed.
 >- **x** or **. (dot) in numpad**

->	you will run awesome function. this function start based on the value that you set in **intrVal**, and repeat number of time that you set in **repeatNo** , after that, it will increase the game speed based on the value that you set in **steps** (decrease the interval based on the **steps**) and repeat again until it reach to an interval less than **limitIntrval**. when it reach to the limit, it will set the interval to the limit and will not change it until the game finish.
+>	it will run awesome function. this function start based on the value that you set in **intrVal**, and repeat number of time that you set in **repeatNo** , after that, it will increase the game speed based on the value that you set in **steps** (decrease the interval based on the **steps**) and repeat again until it reach to an interval less than **limitIntrval**. when it reach to the limit, it will set the interval to the limit and will not change it until the game finish.

 >- **d** or **s**

->	you stop the auto or awesome function
+>	it will stop the auto or awesome function

 -----------------------